Tips for Managing Your Dental Office Recare and Reminders

 • Five days before the scheduled appointment date: Send a reminder message to those who are already confirmed, and another confirmation message to those who are not.
 Note your cancelation policy in both.
 For example:

 • 5-day confirmation message suggestion: “Hello from (Dental Office Name).
 (Patient Name) has an appointment on (Appointment Date and time).
-Please respond with the letter C to confirm, or text/call us at (office phone number) if you have to make a change.
+Please respond with the letter C to confirm, or text/call us at (office phone number) to make a change.
 Appointment changes must occur within 48 hours of your scheduled appointment to avoid a change fee.
 We look forward to seeing you!”

-• 5-day reminder message suggestions: “Hello!
+• 5-day reminder message suggestion: “Hello!
 This is (Dental Office Name).
 (Patient Name) has an appointment (Appointment Date and time).
 We look forward to seeing you then!
 (Please note: Appointment changes must occur within 48 hours of your scheduled appointment to avoid a schedule change fee.)

 It’s Not Just a Message